 Mitochondria are essential organelles involved in ATP production, Fe-S cluster biogenesis, calcium buffering, and several metabolic biosynthetic pathways.
 Mitochondrial homeostasis depends on regulated biogenesis and efficient quality control mechanisms, and is key to cell survival.
-Dysfunctional mitochondria can trigger apoptotic cell death, and play an important role in the pathogenesis of several ageing-associated diseases, including hereditary spastic paraplegia.
-We are especially interested in post-transcriptional mechanisms of regulation of mitochondrial biogenesis, as well as quality control pathways that are crucial to maintain the organelle function.
+Dysfunctional mitochondria can trigger apoptotic cell death, and play an important role in the pathogenesis of several ageing-associated diseases, including hereditary spastic paraplegia, a disease characterized by the degeneration of central motor axons.
+We are especially interested in understanding how is the quality of mitochondria maintained in long axons during our life-time.

 2. Research questions addressed by the group:

 We are interested in answering the following questions: